signalbean/Pixie/readme.md

 # Pixie - Unlimited Google Photos Storage

-Get unlimited original quality storage in Google Photos by making your device look like a Pixel XL.
+Get unlimited backup in Google Photos by making your device look like a Pixel XL.

 ## What it does
 - Gives you unlimited original quality photo and video backup